-Micro-samples were measured at the SISSI beamline (Chemical and Life Sciences branch) at Elettra Sincrotrone Trieste (Italy) [31].
-Measurements were performed on the polished samples in reflection geometry exploiting infrared synchrotron radiation (IRSR) using the Bruker Vertex 70v interferometer coupled with the Hyperion 3000 microscope (Bruker Optik GmbH) and a single point MCT (mercury-cadmium-telluride) detector.
-512 scans were averaged in the acquisition spectral range 4000 – 750 cm-1, with a spectral resolution of 4 cm-1, at 120 KHz scanner speed.
-The size of the acquisition points was set at 10 x 30 µm by closing the knife-edge apertures of the Vis-IR microscope according to the sample stratigraphy.
-The acquisition of 97 spectra was carried out in single point mode and in linear map mode with a vertical step size of 10 µm.
-For each sample, the background was acquired on a gold substrate with the same acquisition parameters.
-Reflection infrared spectra were transformed into absorbance spectra - as required for the interpretation of organic compounds - by applying the Kramers-Kronig (KK) transformations using the Opus 7.5 software.
+The micro-samples were analysed at the SISSI beamline (Chemical and Life Sciences branch) at Elettra Sincrotrone Trieste (Italy) [31].
+Measurements were performed on the polished samples in terms of reflection geometry via infrared synchrotron radiation (IRSR) using a Bruker Vertex 70v interferometer coupled with a Hyperion 3000 microscope (Bruker Optik GmbH) and a single point mercury–cadmium–telluride (MCT) detector.
+A total of 512 scans were averaged in the acquisition spectral range of 4,000 – 750 cm−1, with a spectral resolution of 4 cm−1 and a scanner speed of 120 KHz.
+The size of the acquisition points was set at 10 × 30 µm by closing the knife-edge apertures of the vis-IR microscope according to the sample stratigraphy.
+The acquisition of 97 spectra was carried out in single-point mode and linear map mode with a vertical step size of 10 µm.
+For each sample, the background was acquired on a gold substrate using the same acquisition parameters.
+The reflection IR spectra were then transformed into absorbance spectra (as required for the interpretation of organic compounds) by applying Kramers–Kronig (KK) transformations using Opus 7.5 software.

 Table 2.
-Wavenumber values between 3500 and 1000 cm-1 taken from literature, together with their assignment, of the FTIR reflection bands produced by the materials identified in cross-sectioned samples.
-For derivative bands, the value refers to the maximum of the band after the application of KK-transformations. * Siccative oil and natural terpenic resins; ** Non-treated wood.
+Wavenumber values between 3,500 and 1,000 cm−1 taken from the literature, together with their assignment, of the FTIR reflection bands produced by the materials identified in cross-sectioned samples.
+For the derivative bands, the value refers to the maximum of the band after the application of KK transformations. * Siccative oil and natural terpenic resins; ** non-treated wood.